Searching ...

 Get to Know Orlando, Florida – Your Moving Guide

 Planning to live in Orlando?
 You’ve come to the right place!
 Orlando, Florida, is a fantastic city with a lot to offer families, young professionals, and retirees.
-This central Florida hub may have a reputation as an amusement park, but more people are discovering the advantage of calling it home year-round.
+This central Florida hub may have a reputation as an amusement park due to the presence of Disney World and Universal Orlando, but more people are discovering the advantage of calling it home year-round.
 The metro was the second-fastest-growing large US city in 2020!

 Living in Orlando is different from spending a week on vacation.
 Be prepared if you plan to join the people moving to The City Beautiful.
-Here’s what you need to know about moving to Orlando, from the weather and cost of living to real estate, attractions, and more.
+Here’s what you need to know about moving to Orlando, from the weather and cost of living to real estate, attractions, quality of life, and more.

 Orlando is hot…and not